 - Adding a Trusted Certificate in Nginx

-- Adjusting Ciphers for stronger SSL certificate
+- Adjusting Ciphers for a more robust SSL certificate

 - Improving overall Nginx Security

-In the article and video demo about Nginx Browser Cache and Gzip compression you will learn:
+In the article and video demo about Nginx Browser Cache and Gzip compression, you will learn:

 - How to enable Leverage Browser Cache in Nginx